-The spine is composed of many bones called vertebrae, which are separated by tough pads (called intervertebral discs) intended to reduce shock and friction.
-When these discs degenerate due to age or injury, they can rupture, allowing the gelatinous material within to seep into the spaces between vertebrae.
-Compression of the spinal nerve roots can result if this material pushes against the nerves exiting the spinal column.
-This can lead to symptoms such as pain, tingling, numbness, and loss of mobility.
+The spine is composed of many bones called vertebrae, which are separated by spinal discs that reduce shock and friction.
+If these discs degenerate due to age or injury, they may rupture, allowing the gelatinous material within to seep into the spaces between vertebrae, also known as a herniated disc.

 Compression of the spinal nerve roots may occur if the inner pushes against the nerves exiting the spinal column.
 This compression can lead to symptoms such as pain, tingling, numbness, and loss of mobility.
 If left untreated, these symptoms may cause severe damage and negatively affect your everyday life.

 The foramen and other causes of spinal nerve compression

 There are also small passages in the vertebrae — also known as foramina — through which the spinal nerve roots travel.
 Sometimes, material such as scar tissue or bone spurs can cause a foramen to constrict around the nerve root as it passes through one of the vertebrae.